isublimity/plotly-toolpanel/README.md

-## Plotly ToolPanel
+## 🔨 Plotly ToolPanel

 The chart editing toolpanel used in the first version of Plotly's online chart maker ("Plotly 1.0").
-Fork this to create your own chart editor with [Plotly.js](https://plot.ly/javascript/).
+Clone this to create your own chart editor for [Plotly.js](https://github.com/plotly/plotly.js) charts.

+Want a little help adding data visualization to your own products?
+[Contact us](https://plot.ly/products/consulting-and-oem/).

 - [Getting Started](#getting-started)
 - [API Documentation](#api-documentation)